whatrocks/fahrenheit-52/pages/stories/eagle-plus.md

   <source type="audio/mp3" src="https://whatrocks.github.io/f52a/15.mp3"></source>
 </audio>

 Tonight was the night.
-Penny and Serg were going to finally watch the movie was talking about.
+Penny and Serg were going to finally watch the movie everyone was talking about.

-"I can't remember the last time did this," said Penny.
+"I can't remember the last time we did this," said Penny.
 "Watched a movie.
 It's kinda exciting.
 Aren't you glad we don't have to commit to a whole series?"

 "Yeah.
 Where's the clicker?"
 Serg placed two cups of water on the reclaimed redwood coffee table he made at a quarterly team-building event two years ago, the last time he'd seen anyone from work in person.